IBM-Cloud/docs/iam/users_roles.md

 |Member | A member has access to their profile, the Users page displaying the active users in the account, and account credits and billing limits in the {{site.data.keyword.Bluemix_notm}} header.  |
 {:caption="Table 1.
 Account roles and permissions" caption-side="top"}

 All new users are added as a member of the account.
 You can assign organization and space roles to invitees to enable specific views and permissions in {{site.data.keyword.Bluemix_notm}}.
-New users added to an organization, except in a local or dedicated environment, are assigned the auditor organization role by default.
-For a specific space, you can choose to assign the manager, developer, or auditor role to invitees.
 Once your invitees accept the invitation and join {{site.data.keyword.Bluemix_notm}}, you can edit their roles on the Users page.

 ## Cloud Foundry roles
 {: #cfroles}